-If you're trying to get pregnant, follow the common sense advice of Group Health's midwifery team: Treat yourself as if you are already pregnant.
+If you're trying to get pregnant, follow the common sense advice of Kaiser Permanente's midwifery team: Treat yourself as if you are already pregnant.
 Stop smoking, stop drinking alcohol, don't use drugs, and make sure you're eating right.
 And involve your partner as well.
 This is a team effort.

 Even with planned pregnancies, there's a period of time in which you're pregnant but don't know it yet.
 Since the baby's organs start forming during these early weeks, it's best to stay away from alcohol and cigarettes long before you get that positive pregnancy test.

 What else can you keep in mind when preparing for pregnancy?
-Here are some tips from Group Health prenatal care providers.
+Here are some tips from Kaiser Permanente prenatal care providers.

 As you plan a pregnancy, think about your goals and dreams to help you be better prepared.
 These may change along the way, but considering a few things and writing them down can give you a better idea of what you want for your future.

 Some questions you might ask yourself include how many kids you want, are there things you need to change to get ready to have children, and are you healthy and ready to be pregnant.
 A reproductive life plan can help you consider the things that are important to you as you plan a pregnancy.

 For step-by-step help, see My Reproductive Live Plan.

 Help your body form new cells by taking the B vitamin folic acid, or folate.
 Adequate folate intake in the first few weeks of pregnancy decreases your baby's risk of developing spina bifida ("open spine") or other neural tube defects.

 Make sure you get at least 400 micrograms of folic acid a day.
 The easiest way is to take a prenatal vitamin.
 Most multivitamins now contain 400 micrograms of folic acid.
 Be sure you're taking the vitamins when you start trying to conceive.